nicklasb/Controller/README.md

 # Controller

-This is a central unit for managing and collecting sensor data from [peripherals](https://github.com/nicklasb/Peripheral) using:
+This is a central peer for managing and collecting sensor data from [peripherals](https://github.com/nicklasb/Peripheral) using:
 * LGVL-driven touch TFT for interaction
 * Competent multi-core usage for maximal performance and stability
-* BLE for common, always-on situations
+* BLE, ESP-NOW and LoRa communication
 * GSM SMS reporting and control
 * GPS for positioning
 * Wake on GPIO, then BLE for low-power situations and alarms.
-*Like intrusion (theft, camera), danger (fire, leaks)*
+* Danger/intrusion detection (theft, camera), danger (fire, leaks)*

 The first evolution is hard-coded to a specific setup, the next will attempt to be more dynamic.